-One of the reasons Churchill bought Chartwell was for the potential water feature he could create.
-The lower lake already existed when he bought the property but in 1924 a dam was built to create the upper lake.
+One of the reasons Churchill bought Chartwell was for the water feature he could create.
+The lake already existed but in 1924 a dam was built to create the upper lake.
 These were camouflaged by brush wood to reduce the risk of bombing raids during the wars.
-Thankfully they now offer majestic views and provide a home for lots of wildlife.
+Thankfully they now offer majestic views and provide a home for wildlife.

 Our kitchen garden